 Response #2

 We agree that this sentence is confusing.
-We feel like this sentence is actually unnecessary, so it has been removed from the manuscript.
+Upon review, the meaning is clear without the sentence, so it has been removed.

 Comment #3

 Page 4, 1st paragraph: “...global minimum...”
 In what?

 Response #3

 The global minimum in the objective function used to optimize the force field parameters.
 We have reworded this sentence to read, “Although an AA force field should yield more accurate VLE results, it is much easier to locate the ``true'' optimal parameter set for UA and AUA force fields since fewer (highly correlated) parameters are optimized simultaneously.”